SkeldJS/Hindenburg/pages/Plugins/developing-plugins.md

 > While code will appear here, it is _not_ for editing, see the [`/src` folder](#src).

 ### `node_modules/`
-This folder keeps all installations of any packages your plugin has installed, including a reference to a local Hindenburg installation for development.
+This folder keeps all installations of any packages your plugin has installed, including a reference to a local Waterway installation for development.

 ![image](https://user-images.githubusercontent.com/60631511/171927709-362bf7d7-4817-41e0-9d31-60dee81c41dc.png)